pcbouman-eur/workshop-getting-started-cloud/_episodes/01-introduction.md

 experience is potentially very attractive to many (smaller) companies, as they can avoid having to set up their own IT department and focus on their core business competencies.

-While access to the internet become more and more widespread, computers became so powerful that their resources were *mostly idle* during daily office work, and operating systems were improved to be able to run many different programs in parallel.
+While access to the internet became more and more widespread, computers became so powerful that their resources were *mostly idle* during daily office work, and operating systems were improved to be able to run many different programs in parallel.
 This innovation was taken to the extreme by the development of *virtualization* software which made it possible to let a big and powerful computer behave as if it were a number of smaller virtual computers,